Kathleen Peterson (artist)

-Kathleen Peterson is a painter and illustrator from the United States.
+Kathleen Peterson (born 1951) is a painter and illustrator from the United States.

 Career

 Peterson studied art and dance at Brigham Young University (BYU).
 She works primarily in watercolor, pastel, pen and ink, batik, and oils.
 One reviewed explained, "There is much about sisterhood and motherhood in Peterson's oils; her warm palette narratives plead for peace, love and understanding."

 Peterson's work has been included in numerous art exhibits including at the Central Utah Art Center.
 A series of 11 paintings of women from the scriptures were exhibited at the LDS Conference Center in Salt Lake City, Utah.
 She has been commissioned by Deseret Book Company for numerous book illustrations.
 Peterson is the illustrator for the Girls Who Choose God series of books.